top of page

 David Adams

-• Sep 22
+• Sep 22, 2025

 • 6 min read

-My role for the day was a little different, supporting the lead photographer (Aimee Lince) by focusing on the candid laughter, the quieter moments, and the hidden perspectives that weave together to tell the full story.
-The weather couldn’t have been kinder, starting cool and fresh before warming into a bright spring afternoon.
+Wallcot Hall Estate in May is a stunning place to be, and on the 17th, I was lucky enough to be there as a second shooter.
+My role for the day was a bit different.
+I supported the lead photographer, Aimee Lince, by focusing on candid laughter, quieter moments, and hidden perspectives that weave together to tell the full story.
+The weather couldn’t have been kinder.
+It started cool and fresh before warming into a bright spring afternoon.
 Perfect for the first wedding of the summer season.

 Tom's Prep

-There were plenty of little details that made the time special: Tom and his dad both had a photo from the stag do printed on the back of their ties, a brilliant personal touch.
+There were plenty of little details that made the time special.
+Tom and his dad both had a photo from the stag do printed on the back of their ties, a brilliant personal touch.
+The cigars were already lined up for later in the evening, and the wedding rings were entrusted to Tom’s brother, who kept them safe until the ceremony.

 Ceremony

-The décor tied perfectly into the theme of the day, and with the groomsmen in their sharp grey suits, everything came together with a timeless elegance.
+The ceremony at Wallcot Hall was held outside beneath a floral arch bursting with soft pinks, whites, and greens.
+The décor tied perfectly into the theme of the day.
+With the groomsmen in their sharp grey suits, everything came together with a timeless elegance.

-Wedding ceremony seating, outdoors ceremony at the walcott hall estate
+Wedding ceremony seating, outdoors ceremony at the Walcott Hall Estate

-There’s always a little pause in the air before that moment the vows spoken, the rings exchanged, the anticipation building.
+There’s always a little pause in the air before that moment when the vows are spoken, and the rings exchanged.
+The anticipation builds.
 Then it happened: Tom and Fae leaned in for their first kiss as husband and wife.
+It was one of those moments that sums up exactly why I love photographing weddings.

 Cocktail Hour